 1. Is there a doctor on the premises.
 A doctor needs to prescribe the treatment however this does not mean they are present during your consultation.
 If there is no doctor on site I would see this as a HUGE red flag.
 These are medical procedures and although complications are rare, I would not feel comfortable knowing there is not a doctor nearby.

 2. If there is a doctor present or administering the procedures, what are their qualifications?
 The laws in Australia are quite variable in regards to post graduate specialist training for cosmetic medicine.
-I actually trained in Botox when I was an intern (baby doctor only a few months out of medical school) and there was nothing stopping me opening my own clinic and administering these procedures with little more than a few hours training.
+I actually trained in anti-wrinkle injections when I was an intern (baby doctor only a few months out of medical school) and there was nothing stopping me opening my own clinic and administering these procedures with little more than a few hours training.
 Yikes!
 Luckily I was not comfortable with this and have undergone years of training both formally and informally with local and international injectors.
 I would suggest asking what training your injector has had, and if they are a member of a specialist college or organization.
 Again for peace of mind and a knowledge you are in safe hands with a doctor who is trained and passionate about facial aesthetics.
 Not just a doctor performing these treatments as a money spinner because they know how to use a needle.